Darkwebathon: Rally for Actionable Intelligence

 I cannot express my gratitude further and I look forward to the next Darkwebathon and I will share my experience with the community to get many other people involved.

 "The Darkwebathon was a great event!
 Unlike most CTFs, we worked with real human trafficking-related data collected from the dark web.
 Thanks to the generous sponsors, we worked with some of the best tools in the industry.
-ATII and their Hades software have made it possible for civilians to be able to take up the fight against human trafficking without exposure to the child and sexual exploitation often associated with this crime, and the trauma it frequently leaves on those dealing with these crimes.
+ATII and their intel platform have made it possible for civilians to be able to take up the fight against human trafficking without exposure to the child and sexual exploitation often associated with this crime, and the trauma it frequently leaves on those dealing with these crimes.
 While the event was gamified, we all understood that our efforts were making a direct contribution to this international battle.
 We validated image hashes associated with known dark web child exploitation sites and possibly identified new victims in the process.
 We dove into the Bitcoin blockchain to identify criminal transactions that could be subject to legal processes by law enforcement.
 We also helped to improve the Hades software by identifying unknown Onion sites, tagging Bitcoin addresses associated with Dark Markets, and investigating and providing intelligence reports on criminal activity we found.
 In the end, we gained a great appreciation of the amount of work that still needs to be done.”

 - Brian H.